The Best Traditional Portuguese Food: feasting in Portugal

 Ginjinha or Ginja is a sweet liqueur made from cherries that have been soaked in a distilled alcohol called aguardente.
 The resulting liqueur is flavoured with sugar and spices including cinnamon and nutmeg.
 It is served in a small glass or a shot glass made of chocolate as an aperitif.

-The national drink of Portugal dates back to the 19th century.
+It’s a Portuguese favourite and the national drink of Portugal which dates back to the 19th century.
 This is a sweet liqueur made from distilling herbs and seeds and is mainly enjoyed in cocktails.
 The most famous one is the Caipirão which has ice and lime juice the perfect refresher on a summer day.